 If you have a Bible and I hope you do, let me invite you to open with me to Matthew 11.
 First book in the New Testament.
 Matthew 11.
 We are going to be diving into a series called “Abide.”
 What does it mean to abide in Christ?
 We are going to look at what it means to be in Christ, walk with Christ, to be a disciple of Christ, follower of Christ.

 The goal of this study is not just for us to know what it means to be in Christ or to know what it means to be a disciple or follower of Jesus Christ, the goal is for all of us to be equipped to lead others to follow Christ and to lead others to be in Christ.
-We are no longer living Christianity for self consumption.
+We are no longer living Christianity for self-consumption.
 The goal is not for us to look at some truths in Matthew 11 so that we can walk away and say I am glad that I learned that.
-The goal is for us to walk away from our time together this morning and be able to teach the truths of Matthew 11 so at the end of this series after walking through eight weeks in this series, the whole faith family will be equipped not just to know what it means to abide in Christ, but to lead others to abide in Christ.
+The goal is for us to walk away from our time together and be able to teach the truths of Matthew 11 so at the end of this series after walking through eight sermons in this series, the church will be equipped not just to know what it means to abide in Christ, but to lead others to abide in Christ.

 And so we are no longer receivers.
 We are reproducers.
 The Word is not stopping with us.
 It is spreading through us.
 The goal is that we would be equipped after our time together.
 The goal is not for us just to learn the truths.
 The goal is for us to be able to teach these truths tomorrow as the word spreads through us.

-Father we pray that you would open our eyes and our hearts to the mammoth truths, comforting truths, that you have given us in this text.
-And we pray that these words would hit home in hearts all across this room and radically transform our view of what it means to be called followers of Jesus Christ.
+Father, we pray that you would open our eyes and our hearts to the mammoth truths, comforting truths, that you have given us in this text.
+And we pray that these words would hit home in hearts all across this church and radically transform our view of what it means to be called followers of Jesus Christ.
 In Jesus’ name we pray.
 Amen.

 Truth Number One: We give up all we have to Jesus.
 This is Christianity explained.
-We give up all we have to Jesus.
 Now the imagery that dominates this particular passage is the picture of a yoke.
 And a yoke is a strong, heavy wooden bar that is placed over an ox in order to allow that ox to pull a cart or pull a plow.
 And oftentimes a yoke could be singular, could be placed on one ox, but then also you can have a yoke that can be shared between two oxen.
 You have one ox on one side and the other on the other side and they would share the load together in a yoke.

 And if you have a yoke like this that is shared between two oxen, then basically the picture is one of those oxen would be stronger than the other one.
 You would have a weaker ox on one side and a stronger ox on the other side.
 And the stronger ox would be able to basically the pull the load of the weaker ox.
 You would have one ox that was more trained in the commands of the master that was more experienced that was stronger.
 As a result, the weaker ox would come in and they would be able to accomplish more together and especially for that weaker ox to be able to be pulled along basically by the stronger ox.